cyrus-and/gproxy/README.md

 Disclaimer
 ----------

-gproxy is just a POC and should be treated as such.
+gproxy is just a PoC and should be treated as such.
 Proxying arbitrary web traffic is unlikely to be the original purpose of the aforementioned web service.
 Not to mention that even though the client identity is hidden to the final server, it is not to Google itself.